Alamance Battleground

 Formation of the Regulators

-During the years leading up to the American Revolution many North Carolina people became strongly discontented with the way the provincial government was handling the colony's affairs.
-However, their quarrel was not with the form of government or the colony's laws but with abuses by government officials.
+In the years leading up to the American Revolution, many people in North Carolina became strongly discontented with the way the provincial government was handling the colony's affairs.
+Their quarrel was not with the form of government or the colony's laws, rather abuses by government officials.

-After a swell of popular support for reform a group call the "Regulators" form by 1766.
+After a swell of popular support for reform, a group called the "Regulators" formed by 1766.
 Wealthier colonists considered them to be a mob.
-The Regulators where a democratic movement that did not have a single leader, though several men were prominent in the movement; including James Hunter, Rednap Howell, William Butler, and Herman Husband.
+The Regulators were a democratic movement that did not have a single leader, though several men were prominent in the movement including James Hunter, Rednap Howell, William Butler, and Herman Husband.
 Husband, a Quaker and follower of Benjamin Franklin, circulated political pamphlets advocating peaceful reform.

 The Regulator movement

-The Regulators movement sought to solve basic issues of Government corruption through a various methods of protesting.
-Their main issues was the corrupt local officials that where exploiting the piedmont farmers by embezzling the money collected for taxes.
-These sheriffs would sometimes confiscate people's property if they could not provide hard currency for taxes, even if the farmer is rich in goods such as wheat.
+The Regulator movement sought to solve basic issues of government corruption through a various methods of protesting.
+Their main complaints centered on the corrupt local officials that were exploiting Piedmont farmers by embezzling money collected for taxes.
+These sheriffs would sometimes confiscate people's property if they could not provide hard currency for taxes, even if the farmer was rich in goods (such as wheat).

-The Regulators conducted mass meetings and organized great assembles of the population and had organized committees with appointed "chiefs" and "captains" as leaders.
+The Regulators conducted mass meetings and organized great assembles of the population.
+They organized committees with appointed "chiefs" and "captains" as leaders.
 They sought to file lawsuits and petitions to the offending officials.
-They even elected Herman Husband and another Regulator to the general assemble, expect all of their effort of reform where ignored as those who where corrupt held the power.
-After years of frustration and being ignored by their government in September 1770 a group of violent Regulators attack the Hillsborough courthouse targeting the officials that where ruining their lives.
-Particularly they targeted Edmond Fanning who they beat nearly to death and disassembled his house in Hillsborough.
-This incident provoke the colonial government to raise a militia of 1,000 and 8 cannons to suppress the Regulators.
+They even elected Herman Husband and another Regulator to the general assembly, expecting all of their efforts toward reform to be ignored as those who were corrupt held the power.
+In September 1770, after years of frustration and being ignored by the government, a group of violent Regulators attacked the Hillsborough courthouse targeting the corrupt officials.
+They particularly targeted Edmond Fanning, who was nearly beaten to death his home in Hillsborough destroyed.
+This incident provoked the colonial government to raise a militia of 1,000 men and 8 cannons to suppress the Regulators.

 The Battle of Alamance

-During the morning of May 16th 1771 a body of 2,000 regulators assemble along the Salisbury Hillsborough road to protest against Governor Tryon's policy and forces.
-They had sent a final petition to Tryon the night before to peacefully resolve this conflict, and where ignore.
-Around 11:00am the sheriff of Orange county approached the body of Regulators holding the governor's response
+During the morning of May 16, 1771, a body of 2,000 Regulators assembled along the Salisbury-Hillsborough road to protest against Governor Tryon's policy and forces.
+They had sent a final petition to Tryon the night before to peacefully resolve this conflict, and were ignored.
+Around 11 a.m., the sheriff of Orange County approached the body of Regulators holding the governor's response.

 "Great Alamance Camp May 16, 1771